-Cage gnawing can be a destructive behavior indicating his desire to escape, or it can be a positive behavior if he is trying to relieve stress or have fun.
+Cage gnawing can be a destructive behavior indicating his desire to escape, or conversely, it can be a positive behavior if he is trying to relieve his stress or have fun.
 Let's see how to make the right diagnosis.

 Possible causes